Table of Contents

 Implementing diversity has its own challenges.
 As you know, blind hiring can help us overcome our unconscious biases—but that’s only if the people in charge believe it’s important.
 Here are some stats on the barriers to diversity in the workplace.

-8. Only 32% of executives rate diversity and inclusion as an important issue (2)
+9. 69% of executives rate diversity and inclusion as an important issue (13)

-While 67% of job seekers consider diversity and inclusion a key issue, only 32% of executives agree.
-That’s a major discrepancy.
-It also highlights an opportunity for employers that are willing to improve.
+As of 2017, 69% of executives rate diversity and inclusion as a priority, which is up 32% from 2014.
+That’s less than the percentage of workers who rate diversity as important (76%), but it’s trending in the right direction.
+This highlights an opportunity for employers that are willing to improve.
 To attract the right candidates, take diversity seriously.

 Women make up more than half of the population, but their representation at the highest levels is not equal.
-There are just 74 female CEOs in America’s 500 highest-grossing companies.
+As of 2022, there are just 74 female CEOs in America’s 500 highest-grossing companies.
 That’s 15%.
 This highlights just how easy it is for companies to become complacent.

 It’s also a good example of how diversity is important at all levels.
 The majority of Americans are not part of the C-suite.
 However, inclusivity is lacking everywhere—even for people at the top of their game.